-What is Asset Turnover?
+What is asset turnover?

 Asset turnover is a key metric used to describe your company’s financial health.
 Your asset turnover ratio measures how effectively your company is using the fixed assets and liquid assets that it has to generate revenue.
-Investors will use this ratio to compare your company’s performance to others in the same sector.
+Outside investors will use this ratio to compare your company’s performance to others in the same sector.

 As a rule of thumb, the higher your asset turnover ratio, the more financially efficient your business.

 - start with the total asset value at the start of the year (beginning assets)